 A Medium Term Financial Strategy was approved by Council in June 2019.
-The 20221/22 budget was approved by Council in February 2021.
+The 2022/23 budget was approved by Council in February 2022.
 Given the significant fiscal challenges which lie ahead a new 5 year strategic plan and medium term financial strategy is being prepared for the cross party Business Transformation Steering group's consideration.
 In light of the Scottish Governments recent Resource Spending Review announcement this will equate to a budget gap of approximately £38 million over the next 5 years.
 This coupled with the rate of inflation will place unprecedented financial pressure on the Council which will require difficult decisions to be made in relation to both Capital and Revenue Budgets.
+The National Care Service Bill, if enacted, will have a significant impact upon Council expenditure, resources, staff, assets and liabilities.
+The Bill and supporting documents, including the Financial Memorandum, do not currently contain sufficient detailed information to allow the full impact upon the Council to be assessed.
+A Council Officer Working Group has been established to review the Bill and supporting documents and to engage in future consultation and Co-Design.